intrepidcs/libicsneo/HARDWARE.md

 # Hardware Support

-- Ethernet devices
+- Connecting over Ethernet
 	- neoVI FIRE 2
 		- CAN works
 		- CAN FD works
+	- ValueCAN 4-2EL
+		- CAN works
+		- CAN FD works
+		- Ethernet works
 	- RADGalaxy
 		- CAN works

-- STM32 devices
+		- Ethernet works
-	- ValueCAN 4
+	- RADStar 2
 		- CAN works
+		- Ethernet works

+- Connecting over USB
+	- ValueCAN 4 series
+		- CAN works
 		- CAN FD works
+		- Ethernet works (on 4-2EL)
 	- neoOBD2 PRO
 		- CAN works

-- FTDI devices
 	- neoVI FIRE
 		- CAN works
 	- neoVI FIRE 2
 		- CAN works
 		- CAN FD works
+		- Ethernet works
 	- ValueCAN 3
 		- CAN works
 	- RADStar 2
 		- CAN works
+		- Ethernet works
 	- neoVI PLASMA
 		- CAN works
 	- neoVI ION